samcarter/tikzducks/README.md

 ----

-This project is licensed under the LaTeX Project Public License (LPPL)
+This project is licensed under the LaTeX Project Public License (LPPL), see http://www.latex-project.org/lppl.txt